aplai168/mvp-pray/reading/index.md

 ### Angular 1 vs. Angular 2:

 Angular 1 was released in 2009, and one of its big draws was a data-binding model that was very exciting, but also demanded a lot of an app's performance.
 The Google development team began developing solutions to try and fix some of these issues, and they ended up moving quite a distance from the original they had built, eventually announcing the new and improved Angular 2 in 2014.

-Angular 2 was intended not as a standard software upgrade, but a complete rewrite of Angular from the bottom up.
+Angular 2 was intended not as a minor version upgrade, but a complete rewrite of Angular from the bottom up.
 As such, when Angular 2 Developer Preview and Beta were released in 2015, even developers who had been working in Angular 1 since its original release found Angular 2 so different from Angular 1 that they had to essentially learn Angular 2 as a new framework.

-The final form of Angular 2 was then released in September 2016.
-Both because the finalized form is so new and because it takes a significant investment to learn Angular 2--even for seasoned Angular developers--many if not most Angular 1 codebases have not yet been refactored to use Angular 2, and the majority of Angular code you are likely to see in the immediate future will still be Angular 1.
-As such, we focus here on Angular 1, but if you want to learn Angular 2 and be on the cutting edge of development, there are a few resources regarding the differences between the two in the reference portion.
+The final release of Angular 2 was released in September 2016.
+Both because the finalized release is so new and because it takes a significant investment to learn Angular 2--even for seasoned Angular developers--many Angular 1 codebases have not yet been refactored to use Angular 2.

+The majority of Angular code you are likely to see in the immediate future will be Angular 1.
+As such, this sprint focuses on Angular 1.
+If you want to learn Angular 2 and be on the cutting edge of development, there are a few resources regarding the differences between the two in the reference portion.

 ### Concepts covered in the sprint
 * Controllers and `$scope`